Arthur Baynham (1881-1913)

 His younger daughter Doris married Montague French in mid 1932.
 He was a career serviceman who had joined the RAF in 1924; as a Warrant Officer in Bomber Command, he was mentioned in despatches in 1943.
 She died at Sandwell in November 2002, aged 96.

 His younger son Howard married Mary Miriam Swann, daughter of Richard and Florence Swann of 66 Corporation Street, Pleck in 1940, when he was 29 and she was 26.
-He died in a flying accident in South Africa on 25th April 1942, aged 30.
+Howard died in a flying accident in South Africa on 25th April 1942, aged 30.

-His wife Ann died at Walsall in 1966, aged 87.
+Arthur’s wife Ann died at Walsall in 1966, aged 87.

 His elder son Arthur Edward William died at Walsall in 1980, aged 77.